Identification and Diagnostics of Proof, DMPL, PL Morgan Dollars

 In other words, a Proof Morgan Dollar was struck with a specially prepared Proof die, and a DMPL coin was not.
 With experience the collector will be able to distinguish the different characteristic(s) between the die strikes so as not to confuse a Proof with a DMPL coin.
 However, PR Morgan Dollars are rare, so the main point is distinguishing between coins with "normal" and striated fields and deeply reflected mirrored fields.

-The best method is a white piece of paper and a small ruler.
-Place the ruler on a white piece of paper, use cotton gloves to hold the coin at a slight angle, and if you can clearly see at least the 6 inch mark clearly on the ruler, without distortion, then it's a DMPL coin.
+One method is a white piece of paper and a small ruler.
+Place the ruler on a white piece of paper, use cotton gloves to hold the coin at a slight angle, and if you can clearly see at least the 6 inch mark clearly on the ruler, without distortion, then the coin is possibly a DMPL coin, but should at least be Proof Like.
 This does not apply to coins that have been polished by a dealer or ebay seller.
 Viewing the coin under a 10x loupe or microscope will determine if a coin has been doctored, but it might not be readily apparent to the inexperienced eye, so a submission to a reputable grading service might be in order.

 (Note: Not all Morgan Dollar dates were struck as Proof.
 No Proofs were struck in 1921 except CHAPMAN & ZERBE Proofs and most of these don't have PL surfaces and are so rare that to buy a raw "supposed" example would be foolish unless one is an expert on these Proofs.
 Much debate still remains among experts concerning the Chapman and Zerbe Proofs).